Abstract

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-The Token Converter system comprises two main parts:
+The Token Converter system comprises two main components:

 Converter contract can deploy new ERC-223 wrapper contracts for any ERC-20 token that does not have a ERC-223 wrapper currently.
 There MUST be exactly one ERC-223 wrapper for each ERC-20 token.